iNZightVIT/Lite/README.md

 - [Wishlist] Adjust the size of the "Help" button so that it matches the size of the actionButton.
 - [Manipulate] Go through the data extraction / manipulation options.
 - [Time Series] Fix "Provide Time Information".
+- [Time Series] Check if it can handle datasets with the "DATE" columns in column 2+.

 Recent Updates (Most to least recent):
 ----------------------------------------